August 1815 French legislative election

-Legislative elections were held in France on 18 and 24 August 1815 for the first Chamber of Deputies of the Bourbon Restoration.
+Legislative elections were held in France on 18 and 28 August 1815 to elect members of the first Chamber of Deputies of the Bourbon Restoration.

 Electoral system

 Electoral colleges elected a number of candidates equal to the number of deputies.
 Electoral colleges of the departments chose half of the deputies from these candidates and the other half were chosen freely.

 Results

 The Ultra-royalists won 350 seats.
 The parliament later became known as the Chambre introuvable.